-- 15.1.
-The Act provides for a person to make an application to the Licensing Authority for a provisional statement in respect of premises that he or she: - expects to be constructed. - expects to be altered; or - expects to acquire a right to occupy. - 15.2 Developers may wish to apply to this Authority for a provisional statement before entering into a contract to buy or lease property or land, to judge whether a development is worth taking forward in light of the need to obtain a premises licence.
+- 15.2 Developers may wish to apply to this Authority for a provisional statement before entering into a contract to buy or lease property or land, to judge whether a development is worth taking forward in light of the need to obtain a premises licence.
 There is no need for the applicant to hold an operating licence in order to apply for a provisional statement, nor do they need to have a right to occupy the premises in respect of which the application is made. - 15.3 The process for considering an application for a provisional statement is the same as that for a premises licence application.
 The applicant is obliged to give notice of the application in the same way as applying for a premises licence.
 Responsible authorities and interested parties may make representations and there are rights of appeal. - 15.4 The holder of a provisional statement may subsequently apply for a premises licence once the premises are constructed, altered or acquired.
-The Licensing Authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless: - they concern matters which could not have been addressed at the provisional statement stage, or
+The Licensing Authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless: - they concern matters which could not have been addressed at the provisional statement stage, or - they reflect a change in the applicant's circumstances.

-- they reflect a change in the applicant's circumstances. - 15.5 In addition, the Authority may refuse the premises licence (or grant it on terms different from those attached to the provisional statement) only by reference to matters: - which could not have been raised by objectors at the provisional statement stage; - which in the Authority's opinion reflect a change in the operator's circumstances; or - where the premise has not been constructed in accordance with the plan submitted with the application.
+- 15.5 In addition, the Authority may refuse the premises licence (or grant it on terms different from those attached to the provisional statement) only by reference to matters: - which could not have been raised by objectors at the provisional statement stage - which in the Authority's opinion reflect a change in the operator's circumstances; or - where the premise has not been constructed in accordance with the plan submitted with the application.
 This must be a substantial change to the plan and this Licensing Authority notes that it can discuss any concerns it has with the applicant before making a decision. - 15.6 If a developer has already acquired a premise and has a right of occupation, and holds an appropriate operating licence, there is no requirement for them to obtain a provisional statement prior to making an application for a premises licence this will simply be a matter of choice.
-However, where premises are likely to require construction or development work prior to being ready for use for gambling (and as such are not in a state where they can be inspected during the application process), the Licensing Authority may seek to attach the following additional conditions to any licence granted: - The premises are to be constructed in accordance with the deposited plans and shall not trade until such time as they have been inspected and approved by officers of the Licensing Authority. - The licence is to be offered for surrender should the premises not have been completed in accordance with the deposited plans within the period of 12/18/24 months starting on the day that the licence first takes effect.
+However, where premises are likely to require construction or development work prior to being ready for use for gambling (and as such are not in a state where they can be inspected during the application process), the Licensing Authority may seek to attach the following additional conditions to any licence granted: - The premises are to be constructed in accordance with the deposited plans and shall not trade until such time as they have been inspected and approved by officers of the Licensing Authority - The licence is to be offered for surrender should the premises not have been completed in accordance with the deposited plans within the period of 12/18/24 months starting on the day that the licence first takes effect.